Dominique57/411-MTP/README.md

     *able to import sys for parameter passing (if needed)

 ### Script execution
-* The bash scriptwill generate all the ping data by creating one subprocess for each host
+* The bash scriptwill generate all the ping data by creating one subprocess for each host in a date-named folder
-* The bash script will also genereate a settings file to be read by the python script
+* The bash script will also genereate a settings file to be read by the python script in the same date-named folder
 * Python will try to read the settings file passed by parameter or by default settings.ini
 * Python will then execute according to settings file and if files are missing, a default behaviour will be executed